 Pink Wand Flower

 Butterflies skittering across the tops of a perennial border are a welcome addition to any garden.
 But in the case of pink wand flower, what can easily be mistaken as a flight of small butterflies actually are the delicate blooms of this lovely wildflower.
-Pink wand flower is one of the six plants that were selected to be honored as "Arkansas Select" plants for 2000.
+Pink wand flower has been selected to be honored as an "Arkansas Select" plants.
 This program, jointly sponsored by the University of Arkansas Horticulture Department, the Cooperative Extension Service and the Arkansas Nurseryman’s Association, spotlights some outstanding new or underused garden plants for Arkansas gardeners.
 The plants are adapted statewide and are readily available from Arkansas nurseries and garden centers.